This healthy oatmeal is vegan, gluten-free and – most importantly – tastes like a bowl of pumpkin pie!

 Side Note: The photos in this post were updated on the 24th of November, 2014.

 - ½ cup rolled oats

 - ½ teaspoon vanilla extract

-- In a saucepan, bring the almond milk to a boil, and then turn down the heat to medium-low.
-Add the rolled oats and stir.
-Mix in the pumpkin puree.
+- In a small saucepan, bring the almond milk to a boil, and then reduce the stove heat to medium.
+Add the rolled oats and salt, and stir well.

-- Add the cinnamon, ginger, nutmeg, cloves, vanilla extract and maple syrup.
+- Stir in the pumpkin puree, cinnamon, ginger, nutmeg, cloves, vanilla extract and maple syrup.